 Member, AANS/CNS Joint Section on Pediatric Neurosurgery (2015 - Present)

 Member, AANS/CNS Joint Section on Cerebrovascular Neurosurgery (2010 - Present)

 Member, Congress of Neurologic Surgeons (2007 - Present)

 Member, American Association of Neurologic Surgeons (2007 - Present)

-Board Certification: American Board of Neurological Surgery, Neurological Surgery Designation (2019)
+Board Certification: American Board of Neurological Surgery, Focused Practice in Pediatric Neurological Surgery (2019)